 The Authenticity of a Happening

-Could the same doctor remove the wrong limb, for example, and simply cover it up while being under intense scrutiny because of prior bad history?
+Now make logical conclusions based on what you just read.
+Could the same doctor in the earlier example remove the wrong limb and simply cover it up?
 Would a police officer make the mistake of shooting an innocent bystander for a second time in his career and be left to remain on the job in the same capacity?
 Would an attorney be foolish enough to think that a court order is going to keep a crazed spouse away from a cheating counterpart when a prior client was murdered under similar “paper” restrictions?

 Competent Characters Displaying Incompetent Actions Won’t Work

 Assuming it’s a human, once a character’s profile is crafted for the reader, it’s critical to understand the way this person’s actions are going to be perceived.
 Among other elements, perceptions can be determined by the character’s appearance, personality, and employment.
 For the purpose of this paper, let’s take these three traits as a starting point.
 If we’re wanting our character to be suave and debonair, this person can’t be 50 pounds overweight and a slob at the dinner table.
 Should our character possess a legitimate gentle disposition, this person wouldn’t do well as a sadistic murderer with no conscience.
 An FBI agent who is a long-time Agent-In-Charge wouldn’t be indecisive, forgetful, and prone to making the same mistakes over and over.
 Yet I’ve read drafts with these sorts of misrepresentations.

 Consider the Global Nature of the Narrative